kubesphere/helm-charts/src/main/gitlab/doc/architecture/resource-usage.md

 ### Sidekiq

-Load was tested using <https://gitlab.com/andrewn/gitlab-load-kit> and a custom executor that targeted the pipeline trigger api on a single project.
-This api was hit with 20 requests concurrently for varying amounts of time.
+Load was tested using <https://gitlab.com/andrewn/gitlab-load-kit> and a custom executor that targeted the pipeline trigger API on a single project.
+This API was hit with 20 requests concurrently for varying amounts of time.

 - **Idle values**
   - 0 tasks, 1 pods